TiaLow/city_explorer_api/README.md

 07-16-2020 7:35am - Completed if/else statement for pull from database vs request to API.
 Confirmed functionality using local host.
 Deploying to Heroku now.

 07-16-2020 7:50am - Running push again to remove .env files from github

+07-16-2020 2:00pm-7:59pm - Glitch in the matrix, no time stamps (aka pair programming with Paul and I forgot to time stamp!)

+07-16-2020 8:00pm - Completed all features culminating in restaurant pagination, cleaned up code and console logs, deploying to Heroku to confirm functionality.

 ## Credits and Collaborations